tisonkun/morax/README.md

 ## Usage

-Currently, Morax supports basic PubSub APIs for Apache Kafka and WAL Service.
+Currently, Morax supports basic PubSub APIs.
 You can try it out with the following steps.

 1. Start the environment that provides a Postgres instance and a MinIO instance: